peaceinpoetry/bio-calc/README.md

 3. Calculation related to DNA such as ligation ration, dsDNA, ssDNA and ssRNA molecular weight and etc. Just visit the site and use as per your need.

 THANK YOU AND ENJOY

+#If you want me to add any type of calculator to the website please feel free to write to peaceinpoetry@yahoo.com
+#I will try to add them to the website!